astryx-research/.github/README.md

 **A**I · **S**pace Technologies · **R**egulation / **R**esilience · C**y**bersecurity for Space Systems (**X**)

 Welcome to the official GitHub organization for the ASTRYX Research Group.
 We study how intelligent, secure, and policy-aware technologies can strengthen the next generation of space infrastructure.
-Our work combines technical research, systems thinking, and policy analysis to protect and advance the space systems that societies increasingly depend on.
+Our work combines technical research, systems thinking, and policy analysis to protect and advance space systems.

 ---